Nwo5-trg/Trigger-Indicators-2/README.md

 ## Spawn Indicators
 touch trigger indicators but circle

+## Utils
+rawr

+### Drag Triggers
+***off by default, and requires always show extras to b enabled***

+click and drag on an extra and let go on wtv u want to add to that group, if that object is selected all selected objects will b added

+mind u click detection doesnt work very well w/ scaled triggers but i dont wanna fix that so :3c

 ## Credits
 - ***HJfod*** for making this mod originally (and better) and being cool with me making this (also for me just stealing all their stuff all the time)